zonender/react-redux-webpack2-starter/README.md

     }
     ```

-01. ) Update our app entry point to work with redux, open the file src/index.js:
+01. ) Now that we have configured our configureStore function, we will put it to use in our application entry point, so here we will update our app entry point to work with redux, open the file src/index.js:

     ```
     import configureStore from './store/configureStore';

     const store = configureStore();
+    ```

+    If we were creating a server side redering app, we would also pass the initialState paramater to the configure store function like so:

+    ```
+    const store = configureStore(initialState);
     ```

     So the file should look like: